shenango/shenango/CONTRIBUTING.md

 dpdk - [DPDK](https://www.dpdk.org/) library for accessing NIC queues from userspace.

-dune - a better implementation of libdune based on the base library.

 iokernel - dedicated core that steers packets and reallocates cores across applications.